14 x Onsen Hotels in Tokyo [AND Ryokans]

-Looking for a Hotel or Ryokan with onsen?
-Enjoy this curated list of the BEST Onsen Hotels and Ryokans in Tokyo
+Looking for a Tokyo Hotel or Ryokan with onsite onsen or hot spring bath?
+Enjoy this curated list of the 14 x BEST Onsen Hotels in Tokyo (and Ryokans – Traditional Japanese Inns)

 Imagine this….
 Winding down after marching 20000 steps through the bustling Tokyo streets, by soaking in a HOT spring hotel and relaxing Onsen.
-Thats exactly what you could be doing at of these selected 12 x Onsen Hotels in Tokyo.
+Thats exactly what you could be doing at of these selected 14 x Best Onsen Hotels in Tokyo.

 When you think of things that emulate Japanese Tradition, one of the first things that SPRINGS to mind, are Japanese Onsen and hot spring baths.
 Onsens are traditional Japanese hot springs, and are a cherished cultural tradition still very deeply ingrained in daily life.
 Onsens offer not just chance for a relaxing soak in mineral-enriched water, but also a spiritual experience in a centuries-old practice.

-12 x Onsen Hotels and Ryokans in Tokyo
+14 x Best Onsen Hotels Tokyo (and Ryokans)

 Onsen Hotels in SHINJUKU (Central Tokyo)

-If you want to be central to everything and stay close to one of the most central transportation hubs, then Shinjuku is a great place to base yourself.
-Shinjuku is also the heart of the nightlife in Tokyo, and with trains finishing at just after midnight, Shinjuku is a great option.
+If you want to be central to everything and stay close to one of the most central transportation hubs, then the Shinjuku neighborhood is a great place to base yourself.
+Shinjuku is also the heart of the nightlife in Tokyo, and with trains finishing at just after midnight, Shinjuku is a great option if you like to enjoy the clubs.

 Asakusa, is famous for its iconic Senso-ji Temple, and the Nakamise shopping street.
 Asakusa offers a rich cultural experience and is also very central to exploring the rest of Tokyo.